shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 ###  Project System Design (or pipeline)
 Remember: For this project **Pipeline** is going to be seprated in two different parts

-1. **Finetuning Pipeline**:
+### **1. Finetuning Pipeline**
-   - The finetuning process will be executed only once.
+- The **finetuning process** will be executed only once for this project.
-   - It involves **quantizing the model using `bitsandbytes`** for efficiency and then **fine-tuning LoRA layers** in 32-bit precision.
-   - Once the finetuning is complete, the **LoRA layers and the quantized model are merged**.
+- **Quantization using `bitsandbytes`:** The model is quantized to 4-bit precision, optimizing it for faster and more efficient finetuning.
+- **Fine-tuning LoRA layers:** These are trained in 32-bit precision for better accuracy.
+After fine-tuning, the LoRA layers are merged back into the quantized model.
-   - The resulting model, along with the tokenizer, is uploaded to an S3 bucket for storage.
-This ensures the model is easily accessible for later use during deployment and inference.
+- Once fine-tuning is complete, the **merged model** along with the tokenizer is uploaded to an **S3 bucket**.
+This provides a centralized storage location and ensures that the model and tokenizer are ready for deployment or future use.

-2. **Deployment/Inference Pipeline**:
+- **Modular Code Structure:**
+  - The **fine-tuning code** is organized under the `src/finetuning` directory.
+  - The directory contains separate files for:
+    - LoRA parameters configuration.
+    - PEFT (Parameter-Efficient Fine-Tuning) setup.
+    - Model loading and initialization logic.
+    - Data ingestion and preprocessing logic.
+  - While this modular structure is prepared for scalability, **for this project**, the fine-tuning is executed in a **Colab-based Jupyter Notebook**.
+This is because the computational requirements of fine-tuning necessitate the use of external GPU resources available in Colab.
+From this experimental notebook, the fine-tuned model and tokenizer are pushed directly to S3.
+  - The modular code in `src/finetuning` ensures that if fine-tuning is required again in the future, any developer can easily understand and reuse the logic by running the code independently.

+### **2. Deployment/Inference Pipeline**
-   - This pipeline is entirely separate and focuses on serving the fine-tuned model.
+- This pipeline focuses on serving the fine-tuned model for inference and includes:
-   - The application is **containerized using Docker**, including necessary files such as `app.py` (Flask API), utility scripts (`inference.py`, `s3_utils.py`), and `requirements.txt`.
+  - **Containerization:** The deployment logic, including the Flask API (`app.py`), utility scripts (`inference.py`, `s3_utils.py`), and configuration files (e.g., `requirements.txt`, `.env`), is containerized using Docker.
-   - The Docker image is pushed to **AWS ECR** for deployment.
+  - **Deployment Pipeline:** The Docker image is pushed to **AWS ECR** for deployment.
+Updates to the deployment logic are handled via **GitHub Actions**, ensuring continuous integration and delivery.
-   - During inference, the application will **fetch the fine-tuned model and tokenizer directly from S3**, ensuring flexibility and ease of updates.
+  - **Model and Tokenizer Retrieval:** During inference, the application fetches the fine-tuned model and tokenizer directly from S3.
+This ensures modularity and decouples the deployment process from the fine-tuning pipeline.

-By separating these pipelines, we avoid redundant computations during finetuning and maintain an independent and flexible deployment setup.
-Any updates to the deployment logic (e.g., changes in the Flask app) can flow through the **CI/CD pipeline (GitHub Actions)**, while the finetuning pipeline remains untouched after the initial training.

-This modular approach aligns with industry standards and ensures scalability for future needs, such as adapting the pipeline for larger datasets or enabling fine-tuning by users with access to more powerful hardware.
+### **Why This Modular Approach?**
+1. **Decoupling Finetuning and Deployment:**
+   - The fine-tuning process is resource-intensive and performed only once.
+By separating it from the deployment pipeline, we avoid unnecessary dependencies.
+2. **Future Scalability:**
+   - The modular structure in `src/finetuning` ensures that developers can independently run and update the fine-tuning logic if needed.
+For example, if a company or developer with access to high-end hardware wants to fine-tune the model on new data, they can directly use this modular codebase.
+3. **Deployment Flexibility:**
+   - The deployment pipeline is designed for continuous updates, allowing enhancements to the inference API, new features, or configuration changes without impacting the fine-tuning code.